-

 Rhythm Guitar

-Even if you’re playing lead guitar in a band, you will often be playing 95% rhythm with chords.
-In fact, understanding how chord progressions interact with solos and practicing rhythms can be very effective for improving lead guitar chops as well.
+Even if you’re playing lead guitar in a band, you will often be playing 95% rhythm guitar with chords.
+In fact, understanding how chord progressions interact with solos and practicing rhythms can be very effective for improving your lead guitar chops as well.

-Depending on the style of music, you may be using common major and minor chords in Beatles songs, power chords in rock music, barre chords, or extended chords in jazz and Bossa Nova.
-Expanding your chord vocabulary will help you comfortably read through charts for a variety of songs.
-It will also help you understand and navigate the fretboard, as well as organizing and memorizing different tunes.
+Depending on the style of music, you may be using common major and minor chords in popular songs, power chords in rock music, barre chords, or extended chords in jazz and bossa nova.
+Did you know the Beatles used all sorts of interesting chords (Am(Maj7), Cmaj7, E7b9) to support their beautiful melodies?

 This advanced guitar style creates an amazing effect, juggling multiple parts in one.
 It can mimic a pianist playing chords with the left hand and melody with the right.
 It also gives us an important insight to the general arrangement and instrumentation of a tune.